 Reviews of the Top Minecraft Server Hosting

 First on our list is ScalaCube.
-Our technical experts rank them as the best Minecraft server hosting as it comes with nine specific hosting plans and offers its customers the possibility to host multiple Minecraft servers on one account.
+We rank this as the best Minecraft server hosting as it comes with nine specific hosting plans and offers its customers the possibility to host multiple Minecraft servers on one account.
 Not many providers will allow their customers to connect these servers via proxy and run a complex Minecraft network.

 A downside is that the basic plan (768 MB RAM) does not support newer Minecraft versions or modded Minecraft servers.
 The prices are a little high if you want to set up a single, one-click installation.

 2. Apex Hosting